UM-Bridge/benchmarks/benchmarks/heat-1D/README.md

 # Heat1D: 1D heat Bayesian inverse problem using CUQIpy

 ## Overview
 This benchmark is built using the library [CUQIpy](https://cuqi-dtu.github.io/CUQIpy/).
 It defines a posterior distribution for a 1D heat inverse problem, with a Gaussian likelihood and Karhunen–Loève (KL) parameterization of the uncertain parameters.
-Two posteriors are available, one with data available everywhere in the domain and with a noise level of $0.1\%$ and the other with data available only on the left half of the domain and with a noise level of $5\%$ [[1]](#1).
+Posteriors for two cases are available.
+In the first case, the data is available everywhere in the domain and with a noise level of $0.1\%$; and in the other case, the data is available only on the left half of the domain and with a noise level of $5\%$ [[1]](#1).

-Plots for the small noise case (top plot) and the large noise case (bottom plot).
-In both plots the panels show the following: (a) Noisy data, exact data, and exact solution (b) Samples $95\\%$ credible interval computed after mapping the KL coefficients $\mathbb{x}$ samples to the corresponding function $\mathbb{g}$ samples. (c) KL coefficients samples $95\\%$ credible interval.
+Below are plots for the small noise case (top plot) and the large noise case (bottom plot).
+In both plots, the panels show the following: (a) Noisy data, exact data, and exact solution (b) Samples $95\%$ credible interval computed after mapping the KL coefficients $\mathbb{x}$ samples to the corresponding function $\mathbb{g}$ samples. (c) KL coefficients samples $95\%$ credible interval.

 ![Small noise case](./figs/fig_small_noise.png "Small noise case")
 ![Large noise case](./figs/fig_large_noise.png "Large noise case")